rikosintie/InterfaceDescription/README.md

 'sh run cdp ne det | i Dev|Interface'

-This will display the device name and interface for each neighbor

 3. Copy the output and save it in a text file called interface.txt in the same folder as the script

 4. Run the script.
 This will output the code needed on the screen

-5.Copy the code and paste it into the switch
+5. Copy the code and paste it into the switch

 For more detailed instructions see my [blog post](https://mwhubbard.blogspot.com)